-Radians Per Second to Gigahertz Conversion
+Radians per Second to Gigahertz Converter

 Enter the frequency in radians per second below to get the value converted to gigahertz.

-How to Convert Radians Per Second to Gigahertz
+How to Convert Radians per Second to Gigahertz

 Radians per second and gigahertz are both units used to measure frequency.
 Keep reading to learn more about each unit of measure.

 Radians per second are a measure of angular frequency, or rotational speed, equal to the change in the angular orientation of an object over one second.

 Radians per second can be abbreviated as rad/s; for example, 1 radian per second can be written as 1 rad/s.

 In the expressions of units, the slash, or solidus (/), is used to express a change in one or more units relative to a change in one or more other units.
 For example, rad/s is expressing a change in angle relative to a change in time.

 Gigahertz is a measure of frequency equal to one billion cycles per second.

 The gigahertz is a multiple of the hertz, which is the SI derived unit for frequency.
 In the metric system, "giga" is the prefix for billions, or 109.
 Gigahertz can be abbreviated as GHz; for example, 1 gigahertz can be written as 1 GHz.